alibaba/higress/plugins/wasm-cpp/extensions/custom_response/README_EN.md

 </p>

 # Description
-`custom-response` plugin supports configure custom responses, including custom HTTP response status codes, HTTP response headers and HTTP response body, which can be used in the scenarios of response mocking and sending a custom response for specific status codes, such as customizing the response for rate-limited requests.
+`custom-response` plugin implements a function of sending custom responses, including custom HTTP response status codes, HTTP response headers and HTTP response body, which can be used in the scenarios of response mocking and sending a custom response for specific status codes, such as customizing the response for rate-limited requests.

 # Configuration Fields